-There were three changes I made that over time have significantly impacted my levels of fatigue, and I'd really like to offer them as suggestions to anyone who is struggling.
+There were 3 changes I made that over time have significantly impacted my levels of fatigue.
+I'd really like to offer them as suggestions to anyone who is struggling.

 - Scrolling through social media, even while laying in bed, doesn't count as resting.
-When you brain is actively thinking about things you want, need, or are missing out on, it impacts your body's ability to rest.
-Schedule in some breaks to put your phone down.
+When your brain is actively thinking about things you want, need, or are missing out on, it impacts your body's ability to rest.
+Schedule some breaks to put your phone down.

-- Aromatherapy - certain scents are tied to physical relaxation.
+- I also use aromatherapy.
+Certain scents are tied to physical relaxation.
 Whether you purchase a linen spray, light a candle, burn incense or diffuse essential oils, or take a bath with bubbles or salts or bombs, aromatherapy draws upon the healing powers of the leaves, flowers, stems, bark, roots or petals of plants to stimulate the natural healing action of both your body and your mind.

 If you struggle with fatigue or feeling rested, what are some things that you have found helpful?
 What are some things that haven't worked for you.
 How do you deal with still feeling tired?